Webinar Popup Cancel button

 A monochromatic color scheme is formed by creating variations of a single color.
 Although it gives a one-dimensional look to the design, it’s a great choice if the brand you’re working for wants to embody minimalism.
 Plus, it gives you plenty of room to add content or important information, so it works well on websites and packaging.

-Here’s an example of a brand with monochromatic packaging to distinguish between different products.
+Here’s an example of a brand with a monochromatic packaging color scheme to distinguish between different products.

 Complementary color scheme